Macquarie Marshes This is an IBA in Danger!

 Year of assessment State Pressure Response

-2019 very unfavourable very high low
+2019 very poor very high low

 Whole site assessed?
 State assessed by Accuracy of information